waawal/cashkam-meta/api/docs/users.rst

 .. http:get:: /users

-   Returns a array of :js:class:`User` based on filters.
+   Returns a sequence of :js:class:`User` based on filters.

    :query name: The Username.
    :query email: The email address.